MalcolmorianVII/NTS_seroepidemiology/README.md

 ### The Seroepidemiology of Non-Typhoidal Salmonella (NTS)

-This project aims to integrate genomic analyses with serological data to investigate the epidemiology of non-typhoidal Salmonella (NTS) in Africa.
+This project integrates genomic analyses with serological data to investigate the epidemiology of non-typhoidal Salmonella (NTS) in Africa.
 By combining findings from whole-genome sequencing (WGS) with ELISA data and visualizations, the project provides insights into the seroepidemiology of NTS.
 The workflow involves the following steps:

 ---